Division of Student Affairs > Student Services > Health & Wellness > Health Resources > Required Vector LMS Courses

 At DePaul University, we care about all of our students and the education provided in SAPG will offer our graduate students and law students education and knowledge that will help them care for themselves, others and the DePaul community to create a safer and healthier campus environment.

-Sexual Assault Prevention for Undergraduates - Part I will require approximately 45-60 minutes to complete and Part II will take approximately 20 minutes to complete.
+Sexual Assault Prevention for Undergraduates - This module will require approximately 45-60 minutes to complete.

-Alcohol EDU - Part I will require approximately 90 minutes to complete and Part II will take approximately 20 minutes to complete.
+Alcohol EDU - This module will require approximately 90 minutes to complete.

-Part I for all three modules will OPEN on August 29, 2022.
+All three modules will OPEN on August 28, 2023.
 First-year students in Chicago Quarter will access modules through D2L.
 All other new students will receive an email with instructions.